Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Results from the Gaia data

-The latter pattern speed is slower than the classical and well-constrained \emph{fast bar} pattern speed of $\Omega_\text{bar}=1.85\Omega_0$ in the literature \citep{2000AJ....119..800D,2014AA...563A..60A} that associates the `Hercules/Horn' bimodality with the OLR (see also, e.g., \citealt{2019MNRAS.488.3324F}; this corresponds to the \texttt{Hercules (C1, green)} and \texttt{Hercules/Horn (D1, blue)} ridges in action space).
-For comparison, we also show in Figure \ref{fig:angle_space_candidate_OLR}, in the bottom row, angle space for this \texttt{Hercules} pattern speed.
-The `red/green' pattern in $\delta N$ follows clearly neither the OAS, nor the $\langle\phi\rangle\sim0$ line.
-We therefore state that there are no angle signatures consistent with $x_1(1)$ OLR orbits at the location of the classical \emph{fast bar}'s OLR.
-Selection effects in this region are sufficiently different from both the observed structure as well as the OLR signature to be responsible for possibly hiding an OLR signature.
+Even the last pattern speed is slower than the classical and well-constrained \emph{fast bar} pattern speed of $\Omega_\text{bar}=1.85\Omega_0=51~\text{km/s/kpc}$ in the literature \citep{2000AJ....119..800D,2014AA...563A..60A} that associates the `Hercules/Horn' bimodality with the OLR (see also, e.g., \citealt{2019MNRAS.488.3324F}; this corresponds to the \texttt{Hercules (C1, green)} and \texttt{Hercules/Horn (D1, blue)} ridges in action space).
+For comparison, we show in the bottom row of Figure \ref{fig:angle_space_candidate_OLR} also the angle space for this \texttt{Hercules} pattern speed.
+In this region of phase-space, the `$\langle \phi \rangle\sim0$' line does not follow the observed `red/green' transition in $\delta N$; based on Section \ref{sec:selection_effects_with_longitude}, selection effects are therefore not responsible for the observed `red/green' pattern.
+The latter might therefore be a true dynamical signature.
+The `red/green' transition does, however, not agree with the OAS.
+We can therefore state that there are no angle signatures consistent with $x_1(1)$ OLR orbits at the location of the classical \emph{fast bar}'s OLR.